 On the other hand, passport holders of countries like India, Armenia, North Korea, Georgia, China, Russia, etc. can visit Singapore with an e-visa while citizens of Libya, Afghanistan, Mali, Egypt, Sudan, Yemen, Saudi Arabia, Jordan, Iran, Bangladesh, Somalia, Iraq, etc. need to have a visa vignette in their passport if they want to enter the city-state of Singapore.

-To get an idea of costs head to numbeo.com…Singapore.
+To get an idea of costs visit numbeo.com…Singapore.

 The rules and regulations against crimes are very stringent, hence Singapore is an extremely safe city.
 Man, woman, solo or group traveller, you really do not have to worry when walking around the city and its alleys, even in the dead of the night.
 Many travellers have said that they have travelled alone in the city at 3 or 4 AM without issue.
 In fact, the city is almost 100% crime free.